Frequently Asked Questions

-The CDC currently recommends that children aged 12 years or older get the Pfizer vaccine.
-There is no approved vaccine yet for kids younger than 12.
-These recommendations were made after studies specifically evaluated the safety of this vaccine in children and the data was reviewed by outside experts.
+The CDC currently recommends that children aged 6 months or older get a coronavirus vaccine.
+These recommendations were made after studies specifically evaluated the safety of the coronavirus vaccines in children and the data was reviewed by outside experts.

 You might have heard of terms like “breakthrough infections” or have noted some places have reinstated mask mandates.

-While these changes can seem scary, the bottom line is vaccines are still the best tool we have to protect ourselves and our families from COVID-19.
-Masks are an additional tool to help protect people who haven’t yet been vaccinated or lower the chances of spreading the virus to another person.
+While these changes can seem scary, the bottom line is vaccines and boosters are still the best tool we have to protect ourselves and our families from COVID-19.
+Masks are an additional tool and are even more important in light of the very-contagious Omicron variant.

-Even in a world with safe and effective vaccines, public health researchers are constantly researching SARS-CoV-2 and other coronavirus variants.
+Even in a world with safe and effective vaccines, public health researchers are constantly studying SARS-CoV-2 and the coronavirus variants.
 This work will inform the other safety precautions we may need to take, which means that guidelines can change as scientists learn more.
 Here is what we know so far about breakthrough infections and masks.

 What is a breakthrough case?

-A “breakthrough case” occurs when a person tests positive for COVID-19 at least 14 days after they have been fully vaccinated.
-You are deemed fully vaccinated after receiving two doses of Moderna and Pfizer vaccines and one dose of Johnson and Johnson’s vaccine.
+A “breakthrough case” occurs when a person tests positive for COVID-19 at least 14 days after they have completed their primary vaccine series or received a booster.
+You are deemed fully vaccinated after receiving two doses of Moderna, Pfizer and Novavax vaccines and one dose of J&J’s vaccine.